lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 * A vertex identifier, that is, the vertex associated to the current bone.

 The following picture shows the relationships between all these elements.

 #### ---- FIGURE ---

+Hence, the first thing that we must do is to construct the list of vertices positions, the bones / joints / indices and the associated weights from the structure above.
+Once we have done that, we need to pre-calculate the transformation matrices for each bone / joint for all the animation frames defined in the model.

+Assimp scene object defines a Node’s hierarchy.
+Each Node is defined by a name a list of children node.
+Animations use these nodes to define the transformations that should be applied  to.
+This hierarchy is defined indeed the bones’ hierarchy.
+Every bone is a node, and has a parent, except the root node, and possible a set of children.
+There are special nodes that are not bones, they are used to group transformations, and should be handled when calculating the transformations.
+Another issue is that these Node’s hierarchy is defined fro the whole model, we do not have separate hierarchies for each mesh.

+A scene also defines a set of animations.
+A single model can have more than one animation.
+You can have animations for a model to walk, run etc. Each of these animations define different transformations.
+An animation has the following attributes:

+* A name.
+* A duration.
+That is, the duration in time of the animation. name may seem confusing since an animation is the list of transformations that should be applied to each node for each different frame.
+* A list of animation channels.
+An animation channel, contains, for a specific instant in time the translation, rotation and scaling informations that should be applied to each node.
+The class that models the data contained in the animation channels is the AINodeAnim.

+The following figure shows the relationships between all the elements described above.

+#### ---- FIGURE ---